CityPlace (Downtown West Palm Beach): Concept

 The shopping center is the epitome of a New Urbanist mixed-use development.
 Most of its architecture is West European-inspired, with mainly Mediterranean and Venetian elements.
 However the CityPlace Tower constructed in 2007, and associated with the original property, is postmodern.
 This tower has been downtown West Palm Beach's first office development in over twenty years.
 Later phases of CityPlace, including Montecito Palm Beach (formerly called The Mark at CityPlace) and CityPlace South Tower, retain loyalty to the original development's architecture.
-Excluding these more recent additions, The Square proper contains 600 private residences.
+Excluding these more recent additions, CityPlace proper contains 600 private residences.

-The Harriet Himmel Theater, a former Methodist church, is located at the center of The Square.
+The Harriet Himmel Theater, a former Methodist church, is located at the center of CityPlace.
 Built in 1926 in the Spanish Colonial Revival style, it has undergone a six million dollar restoration, and serves today as a cultural center.
 Surrounding squares, arcades, and promenades feature 2000 sqft water fountains and lush landscaping.